devttys0/botox/README.md

 ```

 When the ELF file is loaded, this will immediately pause execution until a SIGCONT signal is sent to the process, at which point execution resumes from the ELF's original entry point.
-This provides time to attach to the process with a debugger and analyze entries in the /proc/pid directory before resuming execution.

 Why might this be useful?